Russia–Syria–Iran–Iraq coalition: After 2015

 After the loss of Idlib province to a rebel offensive in the first half of 2015, the situation was judged by Assad's allies to have become critical for Assad's survival.
 High level talks were held between Moscow and Tehran in the first half of 2015 and a political agreement was achieved.
 In October 2015, it was suggested that the Russian operation in Syria may have been devised during the visit by Qasem Soleimani, commander of the Iranian Quds Force, to Moscow in July 2015, which was then denied by Russian officials.
-Responding to an official request by Syrian government, in September 2015, Russia sent its warplanes and other military hardware and combat troops to Bassel Al-Assad International Airport near Latakia to be ready for their operation.
+Responding to an official request by Syrian government, in September 2015, Russia sent its warplanes and other military hardware and combat troops to Latakia International Airport to be ready for their operation.
 In 2016, Russia declared it would send humanitarian aid to Aleppo with the help of the Syrian government.
 Russia also claimed that it would allow civilians to leave the city, and urged the Syrian government to offer the chance for militants to surrender.

 The Russian Air Force has used Iranian airbases for refueling namely the Hamadan Airbase.